 From the IMDboat, Kevin Smith discusses the San Diego Comic-Con trends with Iwan Rheon ("Inhumans"), IMDb Social Media Editor Tori Wadzita, and IMDb Entertainment Editor Arno Kazarian.
 Browse our Guide to Comic-Con for more.

-Larry Burrows is unhappy and feels powerless over his life.
+Larry Burrows (James Belushi) is unhappy and feels powerless over his life.
 He believes his entire life could have turned out differently had he not missed that shot in a baseball game when was a kid.
-One night he meets this mysterious man, who could change his fate by offering him that alternative life he always dreamed of.
-But as Burrows embarks on this journey of self discovery he realises that even this new life has its problems and drawbacks..
+One night he meets this mysterious man named Mike (Michael Caine), who could change his fate by offering him that alternative life he always dreamed of.
+But as Burrows embarks on this journey of self discovery he realizes that even this new life has its problems and drawbacks..
 Written by

 Sami Al-Taher <email@example.com>

 Linda Hamilton''s character's maiden name is Ellen Ripley.
 Linda Hamilton went on to marry James Cameron (1997-1999), who directed Aliens (1986), where Ellen Ripley is the protagonist.
 Further, this is first of two movies, involving alternate time lines, that stars Linda Hamilton.
 The second of course, would be Terminator 2: Judgment Day (1991).
 See more »

 When Jewel stabs the cigar and shows it to Larry, the wrap around the cigar is shredded.
 In the next shot, it is more intact.
 See more »